cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 await client.configure();

-// create a study runtime controller to execute and control this deployment StudyDeploymentController controller = await client.addStudy(studyDeploymentId,deviceRolename);
+// create a study runtime controller to execute and control this deployment StudyDeploymentController controller = await client.addStudy(studyDeploymentId, deviceRolename);

 // configure the controller and resume sampling await controller.configure();